argonne-lcf/net-prof/README.md

 # net-prof

 net-prof is a network profiler library aimed to profile the HPE Cray Cassini Network Interface Card (NIC) on a compute node to collect, analyze and visualize the network counter events.
+This tool will help to compare and diagnose a successful workload without any network issues with an unsuccessful workload due to a network issue.

 ### Release v0.1.2
 - Added support for multi-interface profiling.